kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - [ ] look into Bokovoy's opinions about the Book of Mormon, starting with [this summary post](https://www.reddit.com/r/mormon/comments/nlsihc/david_bokovoys_take_on_the_bom/)
 - look at Grant Palmer's thoughts on the preaching

-## narrative complexity in the Book of Mormon
+## Book of Mormon translation process

 [This interesting document](https://www.docdroid.net/sUW5NhW/book-of-mormon-details-pdf) compiles a huge list of long-range dependencies present in the Book of Mormon that Joseph would have to have kept track of in order to write the Book of Mormon himself.
 Critics either have to assume that he could remember all such details without notes, or that the several witnesses to the translation process (including Michael Morse, who never joined the church) were all deceived or lying when they said that he had no notes with him as he read from a seer stone inside a hat.
 One unlikely possibility is that he kept a pre-written manuscript inside his hat, but that seems farfetched.
 A more likely possibility is that most or all of the translation witnesses were in collusion with the exception of Michael Morse, who was given a false presentation of the translation process, but this again feels like shaky ground to stand on.